If you want to own a large but peaceful fish that is most active at night, you might want to consider the vampire pleco.

-This is a carnivore, native to the Tocantins River in Brazil.
-The Vampire Pleco has a hearty appetite and prefers live or frozen food, but in captivity, its diet can be supplemented with flakes and pellets.
-Vampire Plecos gravitate to rapids in their natural habitat and need a strong current and high oxygen levels in a home tank.
+The vampire pleco is a carnivore and a member of the pleco family.
+The vampire pleco has a hearty appetite and prefers live or frozen food, but in captivity, its diet can be supplemented with flakes and pellets.
+Vampire plecos gravitate to rapids in their natural habitat and need a strong current and high oxygen levels in a home tank.

 |Lifespan:||Up to 15 years|